-- Ship the purchase order.
+- Ship the purchased orders.

 It’s quite beneficial in terms of shipping prices since such warehouses normally have lower rates because of the volumes they ship.

-Finally, you most likely won’t be able to use your personal branding on the packaging which is the disadvantage if such things are part of your marketing strategy.
+Finally, you most likely won’t be able to use your personal branding on the packaging which is the disadvantage if such things are a part of your marketing strategy.